mikel-jason/dhbw-ai-leap-motion-classification/README.md

 ![](./docs/fsm_vertical.png)

 ### Approach for the horizontal counter-movement
 This adds counter-movement to the same logic as for the variation of height.
-The FSM consists of five states not only representing *no movement*, *left* and *right*, but also *left-right*, if a move to left is directly follows by a move to the right, and *right-left*.
+The FSM consists of five states not only representing *no movement*, *left* and *right*, but also *left-right*, if a move to the left is directly followed by a move to the right, and *right-left*.
 With these, the two paths for the target movement can be realized:

 - No movement -> Left -> Left-right
 - No movement-> Right -> Right-left

 The implemented FSM is shown below.

+Note: Since movements are always encoded to UP/DOWN, LEFT corresponds to UP and RIGHT to DOWN.

 ![](./docs/fsm_horizontal.png)